kendegemaro/git-cc_br_esw2/README.md

 # git-cc

 Simple bridge between base ClearCase or UCM and Git.
+Uses python 2.7.

-## License information
+## Fork License disclaimer

-This fork of git-cc (https://github.com/charleso/git-cc) implements fixes for a more reliable use of python encoding, which in return make git-cc functional (for me!).
+This fork of [git-cc](https://github.com/charleso/git-cc) implements fixes for a more reliable usage of python encoding, making git-cc functioning in return (for me!).
+It is licensed under the GNU GENERAL PUBLIC LICENSE - please refer to [LICENSE](https://github.com/kendegemaro/git-cc_br_esw2/blob/master/LICENSE) for more details.

-The following rest of the README is the original from git-cc.
+The following rest of the README is the original text from [git-cc](https://github.com/charleso/git-cc).

 ## Warning